-Director Reliability, Board Independence and the Delaware Courts: In re Goldman Sachs (Business Relationships and the "Livelihood" Standard; Part 3)
+Director Reliability, Board Independence and the Delaware Courts: In re Goldman Sachs (The Exception for Business Relationships; Part 2)

 We are discussing In re Goldman Sachs and the exceptions carved out of the definition of director independence by the Delaware courts.
 These exceptions permit the designation of candidates who, while characterized as "independent," are in fact likely to be "reliable" supporters of management's policies.
 See Essay: Neutralizing the Board of Directors and the Impact on Diversity

 Boards of public companies at one time consisted mostly of insiders and other persons with material financial relationships with the company (suppliers, lawyers, customers, etc).
 These directors could be counted on to reliably support the CEO.
 As the need for board independence grew, however, these categories of directors gradually disappeared.
 While the definition of independent director evolved, the central theme was that it did not include directors who had significant economic ties to the company.

 In re Goldman, however, provided an avenue for the return to the board of these directors. the court did so by simply finding that the significant relationships did not impair director independence.

 One of the Goldman directors served as chairman and CEO of ArcelorMittal, a large integrated stell and mining company.
 Plaintiffs alleged that “Goldman has arranged or provided billions of euros in financing to [this director's] company” and that “[d]uring 2007 and 2008 alone, [Goldman] had made loans to ArcelorMittal [sic] in the aggregate amount of 464 million euros.”
 By any standards, the relationship looked significant.
 Nonetheless, the court concluded that the business relationtionship was not sufficient to cast a "reasonable doubt" about the independence of the director.